 This was not the first occasion when I had been required to take on 40,000 lbs of fuel in flight but it was the first when a maximum on load was essential if the long non-stop flight was to be accomplished.
-These maximum fuel transfers between two tankers were usually carried out between 30 and 35,000ft..
+The maximum fuel transfers between the two tankers were usually carried out around 35,000ft, well out of the way of any of the 1970s civilian traffic.
 Failure to complete the max on load successfully would defeat the whole purpose of the Western Ranger.
 I was, therefore, rather apprehensive as we approached the RV near Goose Bay and found there was quite a lot of high level turbulence causing the tanker's hose to wander around in gentle circles.
 Anyone I flew with will confirm that I never 'lunged' at the tanker's hose - as I know some captains did.
-A Victor has a lot of momentum (or is it inertia?) at high altitude so any attempt to 'chase' the end of the refuelling drogue will inevitably cause either a very rough ride for the rear crew or repeated failures to make contact - or both.
+A Victor has a lot of momentum at high altitude so any attempt to 'chase' the end of the refuelling drogue will inevitably cause either a very rough ride for the rear crew or repeated failures to make contact - or both.
 As a former AEO, I didn't want to worry my rear crew, who always hated being in the receiving aircraft, so I always tried to make the approach to the hose as gentle as I could - and if I missed contact, then I would back off and try again.
 I used up most of the refuelling area on this first Western Ranger but I did succeed.

 The pic above, taken by my co-pilot, shows the tanker XA927, now on minimum fuel, turning away after filling us up and before descending back into Goose Bay.